-- Train all exposed employees in the following: - Safe handling procedures for each material. - Location of Safety Data Sheets (SDS). - How to use the SDS to gather information. - Understanding labeling information. - The use and maintenance of required PPE. - Document training and refresher training sessions and give written exams to assure participants fully understand subject matter. - Train new or transferred employees who will be exposed to hazardous substances. - Inform other Contractors of hazards of materials present. - Inform other Contractors to provide information concerning the hazards of materials that they will be using.
+- Train all exposed employees in the following: - o Safe handling procedures for each material. - Location of Safety Data Sheets (SDS). - How to use the SDS to gather information. - Understanding labeling information. - The use and maintenance of required PPE. - Document training and refresher training sessions and give written exams to assure participants fully understand subject matter. - Train new or transferred employees who will be exposed to hazardous substances. - Inform other Contractors of hazards of materials present. - Inform other Contractors to provide information concerning the hazards of materials that they will be using. - Contractors must instruct its employees by using both a language and a vocabulary that the employees can understand.
+If an employee does not speak or comprehend English, instruction, signage, site orientation must be provided in a language the employee can understand (example Spanish, Polish, Hindi....).
+The purpose is to provide employees with information that will allow work to be performed in a safe and healthful manner that complies with OSHA, NYC DOB, and SCA requirement.
+The information is to be presented in a manner the recipient is capable to understand.